 Prerequisites: basic probability and fluency in a high-level programming language.

 The course is also available to the public through the Stanford Center for Professional Development (apply).
-Stanford students can watch videos here.
-Registered students Taking another course that is offered at the same time is not an issue.
+Registered students taking another course that is offered at the same time is not an issue.

 - There is a principled mathematical framework for defining rational behavior.

 - Key algorithms for solving decision problems leverage decomposition and recursion.

 - The computational techniques discussed in class can lead to superior decisions that are sometimes counterintuitive.